 - Thermography tests

 Although RSD symptoms in infants have rarely been observed, a few cases have been reported in children.
 Children with RSD may have bone or soft tissue edema that are visible on MRI scans and can be mistaken for stress fractures or injury.
 RSD diagnosis in children is established by studying the patient’s history and through physical examination.
 RSD symptoms in infants may vary but the most common is prolonged pain.
 Children with RSD may also developed an increased sensitivity to touch and pain in the affected limb, changes in temperature, skin colour and swelling of the affected limb, stiffness in the affected joint, and problems coordinating muscle movements.

-RSD symptoms in infants can occur in more than one area of the body due to the spreading of the pain that may even involve the entire body.
 Children may have localized pain to the affected limbs and experience RSD symptoms in hands, neck, wrist, and feet.
 The stages of RSD symptoms described above are not normally seen in children and the duration of RSD symptoms in infants does not affect or influence their response to treatment.
 Intense physical and occupational therapy have proven to be more effective in treatment of children with RSD, and these RSD treatment options are relatively side effect free.
 RSD has a better prognosis in children than in adults and most children have been seen to recover faster than adults.

-As with all medical conditions, recognising the signs and symptoms and addressing them as early as possible is paramount as it can mean the difference between recovery and progression of the disease.
+As with all medical conditions, recognising the signs and symptoms and addressing them as early as possible is key as it can mean the difference between recovery and progression of the disease.
 The RSD symptoms are quite common and similar to symptoms of many other medical conditions such as arthritis, Raynaud’s disease, and many others.
 Getting a definite diagnosis from a medical practitioner is therefore important to ensure accurate and quick treatment.